Skip to main content

 Email: sshinsky@trinityhillers.net

-As the Director of Technology and Innovation at Trinity Area School District, Samantha Shinsky is a driving force behind the integration of information technologies and educational technologies, ensuring that all students have access to a high-quality, 21st Century education.
+As the Director of Technology and Innovation at Trinity Area School District, Dr. Shinsky is a driving force behind the integration of information technologies and educational technologies, ensuring that all students have access to a high-quality, 21st Century education.
 Samantha, who joined the Trinity Area School District in the Fall of 2021, brings a wealth of knowledge and experience to her role.

 Her approach encompasses visionary planning, careful infrastructure development, budget management, and effective implementation.
 Samantha places a strong emphasis on educator professional development and support, ensuring that teachers can harness the full potential of technology to enhance student learning.
-Having transitioned from an educator to a technology leader, Samantha Shinsky brings a unique perspective to the field, always keeping the best interests of students at the forefront of her work.
+Having transitioned from an educator to a technology leader, Dr. Shinsky brings a unique perspective to the field, always keeping the best interests of students at the forefront of her work.

 Mrs. Alyssa Thomas